Leo-Prudhom/react-todo-list/README.md

 Here is a todo list made with React.js, this app allows you to create/delete tasks.
+Check it on https://codesandbox.io/s/kxz2v8znrr

 react-todo-list/
   README.md